What are tags & why they matter

 3. Multiple filtering options

 Tags may be used to create multiple filtering options based on the specific business model and customer needs.
-Below is an example of the implementation of tags to create filtering based on Categories, Time of Day, and Specials
+Below is an example of the implementation of tags to create filtering based on different filters, such as: Time of Day, Duration, Price, Rating, Specials.

 4. Creating campaigns

-Tags are also very useful in creating temporary campaigns for specific holidays, for example:
+Tags are also very useful in creating temporary campaigns for specific holidays and special occasions.

 They all are linked to tags 21584 (Holidays) and 21916 (Seasonal & Special Occasions).